 Widespread flooding and severe rains in Peru began intensifying towards the beginning of February 2017; this lead to landslides, floods, flashfloods and mud flows in 24 of the 25 affected regions.
-As flooding and heavy rainfall continues, 101 people have been killed to date and an estimated 950,000 people have been affected or displaced from their homes.
-On 22 March, 2017, our immediate response team began assessing conditions in the Eastern region of Peru, and identified great need for assistance in the town of Huarmey, where countless homes and schools were found to be filled with up to one meter of mud.
-At the request of Care Perú and other local entities, our immediate assistance was also required in the coordination of volunteers in the city of Piura, resulting in us taking a two-pronged approach in order to meet as many of the tremendous needs as possible: managing the Volunteer Reception Center (VRC) in Piura while simultaneously operating in the town of Huarmey to return children to school by building temporary learning centers.
+An estimated 1.2M people have been impacted and 2457 schools damaged or destroyed.
+On 22 March, 2017, our immediate response team began assessing conditions in the Eastern region of Peru, and identified a great need for assistance in the town of Huarmey, where countless homes and schools were found to be filled with up to one meter of mud.
+At the request of Care Peru and other local entities, our immediate assistance was also required in the coordination of volunteers in the city of Piura, resulting in us taking a two-pronged approach in order to meet as much of the tremendous need as possible; managing the Volunteer Reception Center (VRC) in Piura while simultaneously helping children in Huarmey get back to school.

 Learn more about “Back to School Peru” here.

 Initial efforts in Piura were focused on registering and training local volunteers in partnership with Care.
 We also set up a local distribution center and coordinated relief efforts across multiple organizations.

 In just 11 calendar days, we achieved the following: